-I am told that VFS posts new appointment availabilities to their website once a week, and they don’t open appointments more than a couple months in advance.
+I am told that VFS posts new appointment availabilities on their website once a week, and they don’t open appointments more than a couple of months in advance.
 So if you really must go to a specific city you can also just keep checking back each week.

 Now let’s look at each step in more detail.

 Step 1: Begin the France-Visas Application Form